| Written and Edited By: MarkEAW

 CONTENTS

-JOYSTICK and
+INTRODUCTION JOYSTICK and

-Joystick/Controller Types Known To Work | Controller Drivers | Combining Controls |
+CONTROLS TROUBLESHOOTING TIPS Joystick/Controller Types Known To Work | Controller Drivers | Combining Controls |

 Chain-Linked Option